Register machine: Overview

-Any properly defined register machine model is Turing equivalent.
+Any properly defined register machine model is Turing complete.
 Computational speed is very dependent on the model specifics.

-In practical computer science, a similar concept known as a virtual machine is sometimes used to minimise dependencies on underlying machine architectures.
-Such machines are also used for teaching.
-The term "register machine" is sometimes used to refer to a virtual machine in textbooks.
+In practical computer science, a related concept known as a virtual machine is occasionally employed to reduce reliance on underlying machine architectures.
+These virtual machines are also utilized in educational settings.
+In textbooks, the term "register machine" is sometimes used interchangeably to describe a virtual machine.